Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/thomsonreuters/ema/examples/training/consumer/series100/example113__MarketPrice__SessionManagement/ReadMe.txt

 including:
 -username machine ID to perform authorization with the token service (mandatory).
 -password password to perform authorization with the token service (mandatory).
--clientId client ID to perform authorization with the token service (optional).
-The user name is used if not specified.
-You can generate and manage client Ids at the following URL: https://emea1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator (you need an Eikon login to access this page).
+-clientId client ID for application making the request to EDP token service, also known as AppKey generated using an AppGenerator (mandatory).
+You can generate and manage client IDs at the following URL: https://emea1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator (you need an Eikon login to access this page).
 -keyfile keystore file for creating an encrypted connection (mandatory).